 3 – A Priest, A Solider and An Engineer

 A priest, a soldier, and an engineer were scheduled to be executed during the French Revolution.
-The priest is brought up to the guillotine and lays down on the table.
+The priest is brought to the guillotine and lies on the table.
 The executioner pulls the cord, and the heavy steel blade descends… then shudders to a stop in the middle of the track.
 The executioner proclaims, “This is a sign from God that we should spare the life of this priest” The priest is set free to the delight of the cheering crowd.

 The engineer is brought up and laid on the table.
-Looking up, the engineer points upward, saying to the executioner, “You know if you tighten that one bolt right there, this thing will then work.”
+Looking up, the engineer points upward, saying to the executioner, “You know if you tighten that one bolt right there, this thing will work.”

 4 – Machinery and Cents